okjason-source/Billionaire-Mindset/README.md

 }

 function calculateTotalInventoryValue() {
-    // Sums the value of all inventory items at current prices
+    // Sums the value of all portfolio assets at current prices
     // Used for net worth calculations and bot decisions }
 ```